This page undated as needed.

 Where did 1998 go to?
 Each year seems to be flying by.
 I started the year with the stomach flu.
 I lost 12 pounds in less than 5 weeks.
 I had continuous abdominal pain so I had a CT scan of my abdomen.
 A general surgeon didn't see anything conclusive to warrant surgery.
 However, he hospitalized me so that tests could be done quickly and the doctors would have to come to me instead of me getting referrals, setting up appointments, going for tests, going back to the specialists, etc.

-I was given an IV to keep me hydrated since I was eating only 500 calories a day and then was put on NPO for a colonoscopy, esophogastroduodenoscopy, and small bowl follow through.
+I was given an IV to keep me hydrated since I was eating only 500 calories a day and then was put on NPO for a colonoscopy, esophogastroduodenoscopy, and small bowel follow through.
 I also had blood tests (including amylase and lipase) and urine tests (including amylase and porphyrin (test for porphyria metabolic disorder)).

 During this time, my rheumatologist told me that there was no indication that my lupus was active.
 He told me that maybe my abdominal pain would go away as mysteriously as it came.
 At least I had pain medication to take at night to help me sleep.